Constructional difficulty: Moderate. Some simple setting up required.

 All prices include VAT at UK rates.
 Shipping and postage is additional to these prices.
 See also the FAQ page.

-Please note: Issue 3 boards are erroneously marked as issue 2.
+Please note: Earlier issue 3 boards are erroneously marked as issue 2.
 If you have a place for an HFT trimmer on your board then it is an issue 3 board.

 Construction Guide Our handy guide to building Oakley DIY projects